Alakey Soju (720ML) Front Label

 View all products

-Sake with the lowest milling requirement at no less than 30% milled, so that 70% of each rice grain remains, is simply called Junmai.
-It is made of water, koji mold, yeast and rice.
-The categories of saké are established not by rice variety, but by their polishing or milling percentages.
+Since the categories of saké are established not by rice variety, but by their polishing or milling percentages, the saké with the lowest milling requirement, at no less than 30% milled, is simply called Junmai.
+This means that so that 70% of each rice grain remains.
+It is solely made of water, koji mold, yeast and rice.
 Junmai is also brewed in the absence of added alcohol.
 Some brewers, in search of other flavors, aromas and textures, will add a small amount of distilled alcohol during the brewing process.
 But the alcohol in any saké labeled Junmai will come purely from fermentation.
+Pair Junmai with rich flavors and heavily seasoned dishes like pork belly, teriyaki, smoked salmon and furikake.

 CWL203636_0 Item# 138107